-The NRSC is a multi-stakeholder body set up within the Forestry Commission by the MLNR.
+The NRSC is a multi-stakeholder body set up by the MLNR.
 The Committee is composed of 22 members representing different stakeholders.

 The NRSC is chaired by the Deputy Minister for Lands and Natural Resources and co-chaired by Prof. J.G.K.
-Owusu.